 The idea of the award was put forward by the philanthropic organization named Rockefeller Brothers Fund (RBF), based in New York.
-The trustees of RBF came with the idea in April 1957.
-They earned the support and aid of the Philippine government and it was decided to name the award after Ramon Magsaysay, who had earned name as a great administrator during his tenure.
+The trustees of RBF came up with the idea in April 1957.
+When this idea was proposed to the policymakers, it was accepted in no time.
+It earned the support and aid of the Philippine government.
+So, it was decided to name the award after Ramon Magsaysay, who had earned his name as a great administrator during his tenure.
 Magsaysay died in an aircraft accident in March 1957.
-The award aims to show the world and propagate the practical idealism and public service of Magsaysay.
+Though he died soon after the award was patronized, his services are still remembered and appreciated with it.
+The Ramon and Magsaysay award aims to show the world and propagate the practical idealism and public service of Magsaysay.

 The first Magsaysay awards were presented in 1958.
-The awards were presented in 5 disciplines namely Government Service, Public Service, Community Leadership, Peace and International Understanding and Journalism, Literature and Creative Communication Arts.
-The winners of the inaugural awards were Chiang Mon Lin, Taiwan (GS), Mary Rutnam, Sri Lanka (PS), Acharya Vinobha Bhave, India (CL), Robert Dick, UK and Mochtar Lubis, Indonesia (JLCCA) and Operation Brotherhood (PIU).
+The awards were presented in 5 disciplines, namely Government Service, Public Service, Community Leadership, Peace and International Understanding and Journalism, Literature and Creative Communication Arts.
+The winners of the inaugural awards were Chiang Mon Lin, Taiwan (GS), Mary Ratnam, Sri Lanka (PS), Acharya Vinobha Bhave, India (CL), Robert Dick, UK, and Mochtar Lubis, Indonesia (JLCCA), and Operation Brotherhood (PIU).

 From 2001 onwards, a new category titled Emergent Leadership was added.
-It was instituted with the co-operation of Ford Foundation.
+It was instituted with the cooperation of the Ford Foundation.
 It is presented to individuals within 40 years of age who perform exemplary activities in Social reformation.
 Oung Chanthol from Cambodia and Dita Sari from Indonesia became the first winners in Emergent Leadership in 2001.
-From 2009, the awards in the initial 5 categories have been discontinued and the awards are given without any categories except that of Emergent Leadership.
+From 2009, the awards in the initial five categories have been discontinued, and the awards are given without any categories except that of Emergent Leadership.

 Ramon Magsaysay Award (Wikipedia)